reese-grimsley/tsn_sandbox/latency_vlan_tests/README.md

 ## Build and Run

-Run ```make all``` on the target environment from this directory to compile the source, sink, and jammer executables.
+Run ```make all``` from this directory to compile the source, sink, and jammer executables.

 Most of the executables do not take/need command line arguments, although you can override the default priority with an integer between 0 and 7 to the **XYZ_source.out*** executable.

 It is recommended to start the sink first, since the [latency processing](latency_processing/README.md) will calculate a packet drop rate, assuming that frame/packet ID 0 was sent *after* the sink program started.
 For a full test involving the jammer, that should also be started before the source.
 The source and sink will print some information for every message send and received, respectively.
 The sink will automatically exit after it receives 1000 frames.

+Either jammer (Ethernet or UDP) may be used to the same effect.
+However, the source and sink should use the same type of socket (Ethernet, UDP, or TCP).

 ## Ethernet